 - A back massager ($300). $30.

-Step 2: Filter out the list you made and see which products are popular.
+2) Filter out your high ticket list and see which products are popular:

 The popular products are the ones you will want to target because they will get you the traffic you need to turn it into sales.

 In my case, just about every product I listed is still popular and there’s plenty of ways to check if the list you made has popular products.
 Here’s a few: